eveloth/eveloth/README.md

-<h2 align="center">Hi there! 👋</h2>

-My name is Vadim, I am a backend software engineer, Linux and FOSS enthusiast and a loving cat parent :cat:
+Linux is just a psyop by big keyboard so they don't need to pay for the Windows key licensing fees (с)

 <hr>

-<h2 align="center">My skills are:</h2>
+<h2 align="center">My skills:</h2>

 <h4 align="center">